gcmt/breeze.vim/README.md

 ## Tag matching and current element highlighting
 ![Screenshot](extra/high.gif "Current element highlighting")

 By default Breeze highlights the opening and closing tags of the current element.
-To turn off this functionality you can set `g:breeze_hl_element` to 0.
+To turn off this functionality you can set `g:breeze_highlight_curr_element` to 0.
 However, you always have at your disposal the `BreezeHlElement` command to highlight the current element.
-If you prefer highlighting the whole element as a block you can use the `BreezeHlElementBlock` command (just like the `vat` vim motion.
-However it seems not working properly with self-closing tags).

 Another useful command is `BreezeMatchTag`.
 If the cursor is on an opening tag, this command moves the cursor to the corresponding closing tag, and vice-versa.